-Natural spread is via spores, which are produced on dead needles, stems, cones on diseased trees and debris on the ground.
+Natural spread is via spores, which are produced on dead needles, stems and cones on diseased trees and debris on the ground.
 These spores can then be dispersed by rain/water splash (Stanosz, 2012).
 Such spread is likely to be largely local but strong winds may be capable of spreading them further (Forest Research, 2016b).
 Spores are produced all year round, though initial infection usually occurs in the spring and early summer (Stanosz, 2012).
 No published studies on the spore dispersal capacity of S. tsugae could be found.

 It is not known if the majority of cases seen in the UK in 2016 were caused by local spread, or movement in trade.
 To date, there has only been one finding within a nursery.
 The concentration of findings in the west of the UK, many on mature trees, indicates that natural spread is occurring.
+Younger trees in a stately home in Great Britain were found to be infected, but these trees had been produced on site, suggesting they had been infected by a source of inoculum in the wider environment.
 It is difficult to determine if the increase in findings indicates that the pest is spreading faster naturally, or is related to the increased publicity the pest has received leading to the public reporting sick trees.
 If spores can be spread longer distances by strong winds, then the increase in cases could be related to the winter storm season of 2015/2016.